finbourne/lusid-sdk-python-preview/sdk/docs/ChartOfAccountsApi.md

 [EXPERIMENTAL] GetChartOfAccounts: Get ChartOfAccounts

-Retrieve the definition of a particular ChartOfAccounts.
+Retrieve the definition of a particular Chart of Accounts.

 ### Example